What is a Malware?

 Unusual data consumption or network activity:

-If your data consumption or network traffic has increased significantly, this could be a malware infection.
+If your data consumption or network traffic has increased significantly, this could indicate the presence of malicious software.

 Password problems: